Children's Hospital is part of the UPMC family.

 Once your child is feeling better and not on any dietary restrictions, he or she is likely to eat more than before the transplant.
 Steroids and other immunosuppressant drugs can cause and increase in fluid retention and an increased appetite.
 As a result, your child will gain weight, but this should not be excessive.

 Before the liver transplant, your child may have felt too tired or unwell to exercise regularly.
 Now that your child has a healthy organ, he or she should start to feel better, and eventually be able to return to most sports.
 Some sports, such as football or wrestling, involve direct contact that could cause injury or internal damage; therefore they are not recommended.
 Your child may want to start with gentler exercises, like swimming.
-From an infection point of view, it is safe to go swimming about three months after the transplant.
+From an infection point of view, it is safe to go swimming about three months after liver transplant surgery.

 In the hospital, your child will be given an appropriate exercise program by a physical therapist (PT).
 Your child's PT will help your child do different types of exercises: